jacklule/DataViz-Syllabus/GitHubSetUp.md

 - In the left column, click Account.
 Click Change username.
 - If the student created a uername.github.io repository with the clunky user name, it might be easiest just to delete that repository and create a new one.
 (It is also possible to edit that repository.)
 To delete: At github.com/username, click on repository username.github.io.
 In top right, click Settings.
 Scroll down to the red Danger Zone and click delete this repository.

 <a id="Getting-Set-Up-at-GitHub.io-without-GitHub-Desktop-2017"></a>
 ##Getting Set Up at GitHub.io without GitHub-Desktop 2017

 - In 2017, GitHub changed how users could generate their own web pages.
+I will leave the instructions below in case GitHub returns to its former method.
+But for 2017:
+-

 <a id="Getting-Set-Up-at-GitHub.io-without-GitHub-Desktop"></a>
 ##Getting Set Up at GitHub.io without GitHub Desktop